DGTools

 Prepare Your Linux Environment

-This guide is written assuming you are running Ubuntu 20.04 LTS and the environment has been prepared to run Deepgram on-premises.
-If you are unfamiliar with the on-prem cloud environment requirements, please review Deploy Deepgram On-prem before proceeding with this guide.
+This guide is written assuming you are running Ubuntu and the environment has been prepared to run Deepgram on-premises.
+If you are unfamiliar with the on-prem cloud environment requirements, please review the On-Prem Introduction before proceeding with this guide.

 Log in to Docker